 Ask to have a fraud alert placed on your credit record, and dispute any unauthorized charges with the merchant.
 Ask merchants to investigate your complaint and report their findings to the credit bureau.

-Finally, file a complaint with the Georgia Department of Law's Consumer Protection Division at (404) 651-8600 (metro Atlanta dialing area) or at 1-800-869-1123 (toll-free in Georgia, outside of metro Atlanta dialing area).
+Finally, file a complaint with the Georgia Department of Law's Consumer Protection Division at 404-651-8600 or at 1-800-869-1123 (toll-free in Georgia).
 Even though we’re not able to assign each individual complaint to a sworn criminal investigator, we do look for patterns of skimming transactions and, in these instances, we may investigate your complaint along with others to arrest those responsible.